Row Width in Soybean Production

 Conditions that may not favor narrow rows

 Research has also shown that narrow rows may have reduced or no yield advantage under some conditions.
 Several experiments over the years have shown that moisture stress can reduce the yield benefit of narrow rows (DeBruin and Pedersen, 2008).
-Brown stem rot, white mold, nitrogen stress and soybean cyst nematode may also tend to negate the benefit of narrow rows (Cooper and Jeffers, 1984; Pedersen and Lauer, 2003).
+Brown stem rot, white mold, nitrogen stress, soybean cyst nematode, and Sudden death syndrome may also tend to negate the benefit of narrow rows (Cooper and Jeffers, 1984; Pedersen and Lauer, 2003; Swoboda et al., 2011).

 Row spacing research in corn has generally shown that the yield advantage with narrow rows diminishes outside of northern Corn Belt latitudes, since corn grown in the central Corn Belt and south is better able to attain maximum light interception prior to flowering (Butzen and Paszkiewicz, 2008).
 No such trend has been consistently observed in soybean when planting at optimum timings, although narrow rows have proven advantageous with late planting regardless of latitude (Lee, 2006).

 In recent years, 15-inch and 30-inch row spacings have been the most common planting configurations in North American production, each accounting for over 1/3 of total acreage (Figure 2).
 Drilled soybeans, in row spacings of 12 inches or less, account for less than 20% of total acreage.

 Figure 2.
 Soybean row spacings (in inches) in North America as a percentage of total acres, average 2011-2015.
 Source: 2015 Pioneer Brand Concentration Survey.